 Authorizing macOS to run kdb+

-MacOS Catalina (10.15) introduced tighter security rules.
+MacOS Catalina (10.15) introduced tighter security.
 At this point it may display a warning that it does not recognize the software.

-xattr commands above should authorize the OS to run q, open System Preferences > Security & Privacy.
+xattr commands above have not authorized the OS to run q, open System Preferences > Security & Privacy.

 The q session opens with a banner like this.